data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-ifft)=
 ### ifft(a, /, *, n=None, axis=-1, norm='backward')

 Computes the one-dimensional inverse discrete Fourier transform.
+The expected behavior includes a round-trip transform using the inverse function, `ifft(fft(a)) == a` within numerical accuracy.

 #### Parameters